cbdp/100-days-of-code/log.md

 ```
 **Notes**: Started adding short descriptions of the puzzles on top.
 I'd like to be able to better refactor my solutions, which are also seemingly depending a lot on learning new methods.
 Maybe I should do a Freecodecamp.org course instead?
 From another js course I completed last year, I remember thinking it was nice, gave some basic knowledge etc., but when it came down to it, the course simply didn't help me with quite a lot of real world problems.
 Hmm.

+### Day 6: April 11, 2020
+#### 1 hour
+##### JavaScript Algorithms and Data Structures Certification from FreeCodeCamp

+**Today's Progress**: Basic Javascript 40/110

+**Notes**: Decided to go for a certification, so far the basic Javascript is a bit of a slog to do, but I guess it can't hurt to redo the basics.
+It's easter lunch here, so could only do the one hour.